-This CD&A describes Mobile Mini's executive compensation program for fiscal year 2017.
+This CD&A describes Mobile Mini's executive compensation program for fiscal year 2019.
 We use our compensation program to attract, motivate and retain the colleagues who lead our business.
-In particular, this CD&A explains how the Compensation Committee (for purposes of this CD&A, the "Committee") of the Board made 2017 compensation decisions for the following Named Executive Officers ("NEOs"):
+In particular, this CD&A explains how the Compensation Committee (for purposes of this CD&A, the "Committee") of the Board made 2019 compensation decisions for the following current and former executive officers who are our Named Executive Officers ("NEOs") included in this Proxy Statement for 2019:

-NEO Title Erik Olsson President & CEO Van Welch (1) Executive Vice President & Chief Financial Officer Mark Funk (2) Former Executive Vice President & Chief Financial Officer Kelly Williams Executive Vice President & Chief Operating Officer Mark Krivoruchka (3) Senior Vice President, Human Resources Christopher J. Miner Senior Vice President & General Counsel Chad Ainsworth Vice President & Chief Accounting Officer
+NEO Title Kelly Williams (1) President & Chief Executive Officer Erik Olsson (1) Former Chief Executive Officer Van Welch Executive Vice President & Chief Financial Officer Mark Krivoruchka Senior Vice President, Human Resources Christopher J. Miner Senior Vice President & General Counsel Chad A. Ainsworth (2) Former Vice President & Chief Accounting Officer